 On this beautiful afternoon, with a few afternoon clouds hovering and just enough wind to rustle the aspen leaves, I dropped by this idyllic location to observe two wildly successful teachers whose styles could not be more different.

-I began in the studio of Paul Kantor, who teaches during the academic year as a Professor of Violin at the Shepherd School of Music at Rice University, having previously taught at the Cleveland Institute of Music, University of Michigan, Juilliard, New England Conservatory, and Yale University.
+I began in the studio of Paul Kantor, who teaches during the academic year as a Professor of Violin at the Shepherd School of Music at Rice University as well as The Glenn Gould School at Toronto's Royal Conservatory, having previously taught at the Cleveland Institute of Music, University of Michigan, Juilliard, New England Conservatory, and Yale University.

 From the window of Kantor's studio, I could see those green aspen trees quaking on the mountainside as violinist Jacqueline Audas played the first movement of the Barber Violin Concerto for Kantor.
 As is often the case when I listen to top-level students, I noticed the many things that were right about this performance: beautiful sound, a sense of both clarity and buoyancy in fast passages.
 Kantor listened with quiet intensity, writing notes in her music, as she played through the entire movement, with piano accompaniment.
 Audas recorded her lesson on her phone, which was propped up on a music stand.

 "I think it sounds spectacular -- beautiful, interesting and sincere," Kantor said.
 And then they went to work, concentrating on details of timing, the coordination of effects and dynamics, and musical ideas.

 For example, for the entrance of the cadenza, he wanted her to respond to the energy of the piano's downbeat (or orchestra's downbeat) instead of letting the orchestra fade before beginning.